Cabra, Spain: Economy

 Cabra main industry is agriculture.
 Up to 45% of the population work in and over 85% of the land is involved in primary industry.
 Cabra's key products are olives, olive oil, grapes, and wine.

 The industrial sector occupies approximately 30% of the population and produces textiles, fabricated metal, and furniture.
 The remainder of the Cabran population is employed in service industries and tourism.
 A regional hospital serves the southern part of the Córdoba province.

 Don Luis Aguilar y Eslava donated property to allow the foundation of the Royal College of the Immaculate Conception of Cabra.
 Over time, this school of humanities, now called IES Aguilar y Eslava, has grown in importance as a place of learning in Andalusia.

 Governance

 In the 2004 Spanish General Election, the Partido Socialista Obrero Español received 49.05% of the vote in Cabra, the Partido Popular, 29.04%, the Partido Andalucista, 14.07% and Izquierda Unida, 5.17%.

 From 2007 to 2011, the Mayor of Cabra was María Dolores Villatoro Carnerero, of the Partido Socialista Obrero Español.
 Carnerero's party governed in coalition with Izquierda Unida.
 Her party had 6 municipal councillors in the town's ayuntamiento, the Partido Andalucista had 6, Izquierda Unida, 5 and the Partido Popular, 4.

-In 2011, Fernando Priego Chacón of the Partido Popular became the mayor of Cabra.
+In 2011, Fernando Priego of the Partido Popular became the mayor of Cabra.